 CreditLadder Review: Can it Improve Your Credit Score?

-The majority of us find ourselves relying on our credit rating to help us get things like a mortgage or a loan at some point during our adult lives.
+The majority of us find ourselves relying on our credit rating to help us borrow money in the form of mortgages or personal loans at some point during our adult lives.

-One factor that hasn’t traditionally been considered as a way to help increase your credit score is rent payments, but CreditLadder hope to change that!
+One factor that hasn’t traditionally been considered as a way to help increase your credit score is rent payments, but CreditLadder hopes to change that with its unique feature that allows rent to be considered as a form of credit!

 What is CreditLadder?

-CreditLadder is a credit reporting service that offers help to first-time buyers – who typically have a below-average credit rating – get a mortgage, by providing details of their rent payments directly to the UK’s leading credit reference agency (CRA), Experian.
+CreditLadder is a credit reporting service that offers help to first-time buyers – who typically have a below-average credit rating – to get a mortgage, by providing details of their rent payments directly to the UK’s leading credit reference agencies (CRA).

 Young people are forking out hundreds of pounds each month to their landlords, in-full and on-time, so why shouldn’t they be rewarded for it in the form of a better credit rating?

-Signing up to CreditLadder is easily done via their website (or the Starling Bank app – which we’ll discuss in due course) with some simple details, including personal information such as your name, address and phone number, as well as information about the property, your landlord and the bank you use to make rent payments.
+Signing up is easily done via their website (or the Starling Bank app – which we’ll discuss later in this CreditLadder review) with some simple details, including personal information such as your name, address and phone number, as well as information about the property, your landlord and the bank you use to make rent payments.

-By signing up, you are basically giving CreditLadder permission to forward your rent payment details to Experian and other CRAs, should they partner up in the future.
-Your Experian credit report will then be updated with rent payment information each month.
+By signing up, you are basically giving CreditLadder permission to forward your rent payment details to Experian (and other CRAs that they are now partnered with).
+Your credit report with Experian, Equifax, Transunion or Crediva will then be updated with rent payment information each month.

-You won’t be able to see this unless you sign up to Experian or a credit checking website that uses Experian’s data, but fear not, it will be there, and it’s likely to have a positive impact on your credit status.
+You won’t be able to see this unless you sign up to one of the credit checking websites that CreditLadder is partnered with, but fear not, it will be there, and you’ll be glad to hear that it’s likely to have a positive impact on your credit status.

 Do I need permission from my landlord to use CreditLadder?